christopheralfaro321/Nmap/README.md

 # Nmap
 Using the Nmap tool to scan networks and retrieve information on operating systems.
-Nmap is a footprinting tool that identifies network activities and allows administrators to monitor the network effectively.
+Nmap is a footprinting tool that identifies network activities and allows administrators to monitor the network efficiently.